disclaimer

 Where Do I Look up an Inmate in Delaware?

-The amount of information available to the inquirer and the convenience of options will largely determine how to lookup an inmate in the state.
-If the housing facility is known, go directly to the address to make inquiries.
+The information available to the inquirer and the convenience of options will largely determine how to look up an inmate in the state.
+If the housing facility is known, inquire directly at the address.
 Parties should have general identifying information that includes the inmate ID.
-Note that only citizens may access inmate information at any level with minimum restriction.
+Only citizens may access inmate information at any level with minimal restrictions.
 Contacting the Department of Corrections is possible by calling (302) 739–5601 or (302) 857–5221.
 Otherwise, visit the ground address:

 245 McKee Road